-The amount of the monthly Housing Assistance Payment shall be determined by the family's income and according to HUD requirements for calculating the tenant's rent.
+The monthly Housing Assistance Payment amount shall be determined by the family's income and according to HUD requirements for calculating the tenant's rent.
 The family must not pay more than 40% of the household's monthly adjusted income.
-A Housing Specialist determines the family's total tenant payment at the time of entering the program and updates it annually.
+A Housing Specialist determines the family's total tenant payment when entering the program and updates it annually.

-Once the family's affordable portion of rent is determined, HMHA fills the gap for the remaining amount of the contract rent for the unit.
+Once the family's affordable portion of the rent is determined, HMHA fills the gap for the remaining contract rent for the unit.

-The amount of the Housing Assistance Payment is subject to change during the contract term, if the:
+The amount of the Housing Assistance Payment is subject to change during the contract term if the: